SERVICES

 Who is METROPOLIT?

-• From August 2020, the reference number for your Metropolitan funeral policy debit order will change to METROPOLIT (plus one of your funeral policy numbers).
-This used to be AMETLIFE (plus a bank reference).
+• From August 2020, the reference number for your Metropolitan funeral policy debit order changed to METROPOLIT, followed by one of your funeral policy numbers.

-• Your reference number for your funeral policies may differ if you have more than one but the amount deducted will remain the same.
+• Your reference numbers may differ if you have more than one funeral policy; however, the amount deducted will remain the same.

 Are the multiple deductions on my bank statement going to cost me more money?